WELCOME TO OUR WEBSITE

 AND....good news from Iowa.
 A fantastic new story about the Oak Tree Opry and our work as old-time music preservationists just came out in the Nov-Dec, 2014 issue of the "Iowa History Journal."
 It's a tremendous story, and part of the 4-page article, written by Michael Swanger, is available at: http://iowahistoryjournal.com/roots-music-thrives

-Don't forget our first show in 2015, is April 17-18-19, SPRING-FEST, at the Oak Tree with two top notch headliners, Bobby Awe from Fort Dodge, and Red Johnson who recorded for Capitol Records.
+Don't forget our first show in 2015, is April 17-18-19, SPRING-FEST, at the Oak Tree with three top notch headliners, Bobby Awe from Fort Dodge, Red Johnson who recorded for Capitol Records, and Bill Hendren smooth singer originally from Texas.
 All entertainers welcome to participate raising money to fix the roof on the Pioneer Music Museum.

 Welcome to our 40th Festival,